-\ Indicates less than one percent.
+Indicates less than one percent.

-Our calculation of the percentage of shares of common stock beneficially owned before this offering is based on 14,019,090 shares of our common stock and common stock equivalents outstanding as of January 31, 2005, assuming conversion of all outstanding shares of our series A, series B and series C convertible preferred stock.
-Our calculation of the percentage of shares beneficially owned after this offering is based on 20,374,602 shares of common stock to be outstanding after this offering, including the 6,250,000 shares that we are selling in this offering and our issuance of 105,512 shares of common stock upon conversion of an outstanding convertible promissory note concurrently with completion of this offering based on an assumed initial offering price of \$12.00 per share.
-Includes 2,913,512 shares owned of record by New Enterprise Associates 10, Limited Partnership, for which voting and investment power is shared by M. James Barrett, Peter J.
+(1) Our calculation of the percentage of shares of common stock beneficially owned before this offering is based on 14,019,090 shares of our common stock and common stock equivalents outstanding as of January 31, 2005, assuming conversion of all outstanding shares of our series A, series B and series C convertible preferred stock.
+Our calculation of the percentage of shares beneficially owned after this offering is based on 20,374,602 shares of common stock to be outstanding after this offering, including the 6,250,000 shares that we are selling in this offering and our issuance of 105,512 shares of common stock upon conversion of an outstanding convertible promissory note concurrently with completion of this offering based on an assumed initial offering price of \$12 00 per share of this offering based on an assumed initial offering price of \$12.00 per share.

-(2) Includes 2,913,512 shares owned of record by New Enterprise Associates 10, Limited Partnership, for which voting and investment power is shared by M. James Barrett, Peter J. Barris, C. Richard Kramlich, Peter T. Morris, Charles W. Newhall, III, Mark W. Perry, Scott D. Sandell and Eugene A. Trainor, III, each of whom is a general partner of NEA Partners 10, Limited Partnership, in egneral partner of New Enterprise Associates 10, Limited Partnership; 3,154 shares owned of record by NEA Ventures 2002, Limited Partnership, for which voting and investment power is held by its general partner, Pamela J. Clark; and 4,333 shares of common stock issuable upon exercise of stock options exercisable within 60 days of January 31, 2005 held by NEA Development Corp., for which voting and investment power is shared by Charles W. Newhall, III, Mark W. Perry, Peter J. Barris, C. Richard Kramlich and Peter T. Morris as a result of their ownership of New Enterprise Associates, LLC.
+(2) Includes 2,913,512 shares owned of record by New Enterprise Associates 10, Limited Partnership, for which voting and investment power is shared by M. James Barrett, Peter J. Barris, C. Richard Kramlich, Peter T. Morris, Charles W. Newhall, III, Mark W. Perry, Scott D. Sandell and Eugene A. Trainor, III, each of whom is a general partner of NEA Partners 10, Limited Partnership, the general partner of New Enterprise Associates 10, Limited Partnership; 3,154 shares owned of record by NEA Ventures 2002, Limited Partnership, for which voting and investment power is held by its general partner, Pamela J. Clark, and 4,333 shares of common stock issuable upon exercise of stock options exercisable within 60 days of January 31, 2005 held by NEA Development Corp., for which voting and investment power is shared by Charles W. Newhall, III, Mark W. Perry, Peter J. Barris, C. Richard Kramlich and Peter T. Morris as a result of their ownership of New Enterprise Associates, LLC.
 New Enterprise Associates, LLC is the sole owner of NEA Development Corp.
-Dr. Barrett, one of our directors, and each of the other general partners 10, Limited Partnership disclaims beneficial ownership of the shares held by each of the aforementioned entities except to the extent of his pecuniary interest therein.
+Dr. Barrett, one of our directors, and each of the other general partners of NEA Partners 10, Limited Partnership disclaims beneficial ownership of the shares held by each of the aforementioned entities except to the extent of his pecuniary interest therein.